10 Quotes From G.K. Chesterton

 Listen to the podcast of this post by clicking on the player below, and you can also subscribe on AppleSpotify, or Audible.

 The Israelites had just been released from the slavery in Egypt when they faced one of the most difficult places they would know.
-God taught them how to thinking differently in this hard place.
+God taught them how to think differently in this hard place.

 The Scriptures I reference in this video—1 Corinthians 10:11; Exodus 14:1-3, 10-14.